inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 The general idea is to disengage all features on the orchestrator that make the agents perform unsupervised deployments.
 Then the agents can be activated by hand, one-by-one.

+This procedure only works when all agents are autostarted by the server.

 1. Take note of the following settings